 (3) An accused shall not in any proceedings adduce evidence in rebuttal of any facts stated in a certificate unless the accused has delivered notice in accordance with subsection (1) requiring the approved analyst or approved botanist to attend as a witness in the proceedings.

-[Section 38B inserted by No. 44 of 1995 s.
-13; amended by No. 84 of 2004 s.
+[Section 38B inserted: No. 44 of 1995 s.
+13; amended: No. 84 of 2004 s.
 82.]

 38C.
 Order for costs of approved analyst or approved botanist